 Bouchet’s Chromodoris are one of the more common nudibranchs seen on the East African coast.
 They are usually seen out in the open on the walls of seaward reefs and have been seen to depths of at least 35 meters.
 Usually they are seen singly but quite often pairs are seen and on some occasions we have seen three in close proximity.
 They have the ability to secrete toxic substances which provides protection against predators.
 Being fairly slow moving they are easy to observe while diving.
-They tend not to enjoy lights being put on them.

 Bouchet’s Chromodoris is found from the Red Sea down the coast of East Africa to southern Kwa-Zulu Natal and across to Indonesia including Mayotte where they were originally discovered and the Maldives.
 They are found on rocky and coral reefs to a depth of at least 35 meters but possibly slightly deeper.

 They are simultaneous hermaphrodites and mating takes place by connecting the sexual organs which are on the right hand side of the body.
-Once the two organs hook up sperm is transfered across to each specimen.
+Once the two organs hook up sperm is transferred across to each specimen.
 Eggs are laid on a solid substrate in a ribbon and when they hatch the larvae become planktonic before growing into adults.
-The egg ribbons contain powerful toxins and are often brightly coloured which deters predators from eating them.
+The egg ribbons contain powerful toxins and are often brightly colored which deters predators from eating them.

 BOUCHET’S CHROMODORIS CLASSIFICATION